maxiaoyuzdz/libpico/README.md

 The Pico project is liberating humanity from passwords.
 See https://www.mypico.org.

-Libpico provides a library for performing server-side Pico pairing and authentication.
+Libpico provides a library for performing Pico pairing and authentication.
+It has code for both the client and server sides of the Pico protocol.

 ## Documentation